Parabolic conformally symplectic structures II; parabolic contactification: Conformally Fedosov structures and their contactifications

 Let us realize the standard symplectic form in dimension $2n+2$ as the imaginary part of the standard Hermitian form on $\Bbb C^{n+1}$.
 This gives rise to an action of $G=Sp(2n+2,\Bbb R)$ on $\Bbb C^{n+1}$ (which does not preserve the complex structure).
 Viewing $S^{2n+1}$ as the space of real rays in $\Bbb C^{n+1}$ we get a transitive action of $G$, which makes $S^{2n+1}$ into the homogeneous model for contact projective structures, compare with Section 4.2.6 of \cite{book}.
 Now the standard action of $U(1)$ on $\Bbb C^{n+1}$ by complex multiplication defines a subgroup in $G$ and hence an action of $U(1)$ on $S^{2n+1}$ by automorphisms of the contact projective structure.
 The tangent space of $S^{2n+1}$ in a point corresponding to a ray in $\Bbb C^{n+1}$ can be viewed as the quotient of the real vector space $\Bbb C^{n+1}$ by the line spanned by the ray.
 The contact subspaces then correspond to the quotient of the symplectic orthocomplement of the ray by this line.
 This readily implies that the infinitesimal generator of our $U(1)$--action is transversal everywhere.
 Of course the $U(1)$--action on $S^{2n+1}$ admits a global quotient, namely the canonical projection $q:S^{2n+1}\to\Bbb CP^n$ mapping a real ray in $\Bbb C^{n+1}$ to the complex line it spans.

-Hence we obtain exactly the same quotient map as in example (1) from \ref{2.6}, where we started from the CR--structure on $S^{2n+1}$, which is also preserved by the $U(1)$--action.
+Hence we obtain exactly the same quotient map as in the first example in Section \ref{2.6}, where we started from the CR--structure on $S^{2n+1}$, which is also preserved by the $U(1)$--action.
 It is actually easy to see that the Weyl connections associated to the infinitesimal generator of the $U(1)$--action via the CR--structure and via the projective contact structure coincide.
 But this implies that the underlying conformally Fedosov structure on $\Bbb CP^n$ actually is the one determined by the Levi--Civita connection of its K\"ahler metric.

-\begin{remark*} The last bit of this example actually exhibits a general phenomenon.
+\begin{remark} The last bit of this example actually exhibits a general phenomenon.
 Suppose that we have a torsion--free PCS--structure (not of type $C_n$) on a smooth manifold $M$.
-Then via Proposition \ref{3.1}, the (torsion--free) canonical connection actually determines an underlying conformally Fedosov structure.
+Then via Proposition \ref{prop3.1}, the (torsion--free) canonical connection actually determines an underlying conformally Fedosov structure.
 This may look surprising, since there is no corresponding construction for an ``underlying contact projective structure'' associated to a (torsion--free) parabolic contact structure of different type.
 However, such an underlying structure does become available in the presence of a transversal infinitesimal automorphism.
 Indeed, one can then consider the Weyl connection determined by this transversal infinitesimal automorphism and restrict it to a partial contact connection.
 General results then ensure that in the case of a torsion--free parabolic contact structure, this partial contact connection has vanishing contact torsion and hence determines a torsion--free contact projective structure, which is preserved by the given infinitesimal automorphism.
-Hence a contactification of the initial PCS--structure at the same time defines a contactification of the underlying conformally Fedosov structure. \end{remark*}
+Hence a contactification of the initial PCS--structure at the same time defines a contactification of the underlying conformally Fedosov structure. \end{remark}

 \begin{bibdiv} \begin{biblist}

 \bib{BC}{article}{ author={Bourgeois, F.}, author={Cahen, M.}, title={A variational principle for symplectic connections}, journal={J. Geom.
 Phys.}, volume={30}, date={1999}, number={3}, pages={233--265}, issn={0393-0440}, review={\MR{1692232 (2000d:53121)}}, doi={10.1016/S0393-0440(98)00059-X}, }